dont-text-me/ENG2-assessment/README.md

         * Sends messages about users subscribing/unsubscribing to the cluster
     * client
       * Contains CLI commands that enable interaction with other microservices
+    * generated-shared
+      * Contains parts of the generated code that are shared across microservices
 * modelling
   * Contains the metamodel, model, validation and code generation templates as specified in the assessment brief